hi-ban/charger-boy/charger-boy-1/README.md

 - Low battery LED indicator.

 ### Notes:
-- Since this PCB only outputs 5.1v, it's only suitable for being used with IPS-Screen modded units (funnyplaying, RIPS...).
+- Since this PCB only outputs 5.1v, it's only suitable for being used with IPS-Screen modded units (funnyplaying, RIPS, Hispeedido...).
 It won't work with original "Dot Matrix" displays.

 - This PCB is meant to replace the old regulator.
 It has been designed to fit tightly in the regulator slot so the PCB doesn't wiggle.